broadinstitute/gnomad-blog/content/posts/2020-10-gnomad-v3-1-new-content-methods-annotations-and-data-availability.md

 The changes and new features in this release include:

 * Innovation in incremental joint calling
-* Documentation of functions and code used to generate callset
+* Documentation of functions and code used to generate the callset
 * Individual-level genotypes available for HGDP + 1KG subsets
 * Read visualizations in noncoding regions
 * New subset availability for frequency annotations